For security reasons, avoid setting up WordPress sites with the user name “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is really designed for non-technical WordPress users, let’s go one step further and show you how to change a user name inside the WordPress database.
+Although this tutorial is mostly intended for non-technical WordPress users, let’s go one step further and show you how to change a user name inside the WordPress database.

 To learn how to search and replace content in your WordPress database without touching code or editing WordPress database tables, see the tutorial below:

-In this example, we’ll be working with cPanel …
+For our example, we’ll be working with the cPanel management application …

 cPanel